sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 **Subtitles not appearing:**

-- Go to **Settings → Subtitles** and confirm subtitles are enabled.
+- Go to **Settings → Player → Subtitle and Audio → Subtitle Preferences** and confirm subtitles are enabled and a preferred language is set.
 - During playback, open the player menu and check whether a subtitle track is selected.
 - If no tracks are listed, the content may not have embedded subtitles.
-Nuvio may not have fetched external subtitles — check your subtitle source settings.
+Verify that **Addon Subtitle Startup** (under the same menu) is not set to **Fast startup**, as that mode skips the automatic external subtitle fetch.

 **Subtitles are out of sync:**